emplisi/pc-ig/web/protect-child-ig/StructureDefinition-transplant-case.md

 **Example scenario**

 A child with a rare metabolic liver disease is referred to one of the TransplantChild ERN centres and enrolled in the PROTECT-CHILD cohort.
-The recipient is represented using the [`PatientTransplant`](StructureDefinition-patient-transplant.md) profile, and the donor as a [`Donor`](StructureDefinition-donor.md).
+The recipient is represented using the [`Transplant Recipient`](StructureDefinition-patient-transplant.md) profile, and the donor as a [`Donor`](StructureDefinition-donor.md).
 The transplant admission itself is captured as a [`Transplant`](StructureDefinition-transplant.md) encounter linking recipient and donor, with the transplant centre and organ type recorded in a structured way.

 In the months after surgery, each follow-up visit at the participating hospitals is recorded as a [`Visit`](StructureDefinition-visit.md), with routine laboratory monitoring ([`LabResult`](StructureDefinition-lab-result-observation.md) and [`LabReport`](StructureDefinition-lab-report.md)), infection work-up ([`Microbiology`](StructureDefinition-microbiology.md) observations grouped where appropriate in [`LabReport`](StructureDefinition-lab-report.md)), and instrumental investigations through [`PatientInstrumentalInvestigation`](StructureDefinition-patient-instrumental-investigation.md).
 Induction and maintenance immunosuppression are captured using [`PreMedication`](StructureDefinition-pre-medication.md), [`ImmunosuppressiveInductionPatient`](StructureDefinition-immunosuppressive-induction-patient.md), [`ImmunosuppressiveMaintenancePatient`](StructureDefinition-immunosuppressive-maintenance-patient.md), and the [`Immunosuppressant`](StructureDefinition-immunosuppressant.md) catalog.